Multi-Agent Teams Hold Experts Back

-We find LLM teams consistently fail to match their best member, even when explicitly told who the expert is in both settings, with relative synergy gaps of 8.1\%--37.6\%.
+Across both settings, LLM teams consistently fail to match their best member---even when explicitly told who the expert is---with relative synergy gaps of 6.3\%--41.1\% on the ML benchmarks.
 To explain this, we decompose team under-performance into failures of expert \emph{identification} versus \emph{leveraging}.
 Controlled ablations reveal the primary failure is leveraging, not identification.
 Conversational analysis shows teams engage in \emph{integrative compromise}---averaging expert and non-expert views---rather than appropriately weighting superior knowledge.
 Compromise correlates negatively with performance, and this \emph{expertise dilution} worsens with team size.

-Interestingly, we find that this consensus-seeking behavior provides adversarial robustness.
+Interestingly, this consensus-seeking behavior also provides adversarial robustness.
 Teams with one agent instructed to sabotage performance show minimal degradation---the same mechanism preventing teams from leveraging expertise also filters adversarial input.
-Insofar as compromising tendencies are a byproduct of post-training procedures that encourage agreeableness, our results suggest a fundamental trade-off: robustness to manipulation at the cost of effectively harnessing differential expertise.
+Insofar as compromising tendencies are a byproduct of alignment procedures that encourage agreeableness, our results suggest a possible trade-off: robustness to manipulation at the cost of effectively harnessing differential expertise.